xinru1414/Persuasion_Strategy/README.md

 ## Data

-The data comes from Kiva.org.
-If you are interested in using the annotated data for research, please contact us.
+If you are interested in using the annotated data for research, please contact us via emails.

 ## Cite
 If you use our tools for your work, please cite the following paper: